CORE-SNU/MPC-PEARL/README.md

 ```
 conda env create -f mpc_pearl.yml && conda activate mpc_pearl
 ```
-We provide network weights of best-performing agent under `./output/Navigation_MPC/eps02`.
-You can visualize trained agent navigating in the modeled restaurant with:
+We provide the network weights of best-performing agent under `./output/Navigation_MPC/eps02`.
+You can visualize the trained agent navigating in a simulated indoor environment with:
 ```
 python test_navigation.py ./configs/Navigation_MPC ./output/Navigation_MPC/eps02 --video --num_trajs=3
 ```
-Navigation video over 25 distinct tasks will be generated under base directory as `.gif` format along with summary of performance metric in `./results_total_[TEST_TIME].csv`.
+The videos on 25 distinct tasks will be generated under the project root directory in `.gif` format, along with the summary of performance metrics in `./results_total_[TEST_TIME].csv`.